 And then once you’re there, maybe you will shed even more things until you realize what you actually need to be happy (which probably isn’t as much as you thought before!)

 Maybe you’ll even realize that the things you thought you needed aren’t important anymore.
-This is a huge reason why I don’t think I’ll ever move back to the USA.
+This is a huge reason why I don’t think I’ll ever move back to the USA (although living abroad has its pros and cons as well).

 When I’m there, I feel like spending a lot of money on food and drinks and making sure you have the best toys and the biggest houses are what’s important.